heimrichhannot/contao-tiny-slider-bundle/README.md

 ### Setup
 1. Create a tiny slider config (System -> Tiny-Slider).
 Please consider the tiny slider documentation for more informations about the different config options.
-1. Select the created config in a content element or an reader config element.
+1. Select the created config in a content element, an reader config element or in an list config after activating "Render as Tiny slider".

 ## Twig usage